A Trusted Advisor & Aggressive Advocate for Business and Intellectual Property Clients

 First half hour is free.

-Set up corporation or LLC (articles, by-laws/membership agreement, initial meeting minutes) $850; expedited fees and franchise fees not included.
+Set up corporation or LLC (articles, by-laws/membership agreement, initial meeting minutes, consultation on options).
+Note: Expedited fees and franchise fees not included.

 Monday through Friday